 Step 1: Header

-The header of your confirmation letter should include your name, address, and contact information.
+The header of your letter should include your name, address, and contact information.
 Once you have provided your identifying information, write the date on which the document is written and signed.
 Including the current date is important because it is essential to explain when the communication occurred, making it easier for both parties to reference the document when the need arises down the line.
 After writing the date, you must write the name and contact details of the recipient.

 Step 2: Introduction